chesterbeckett/chesterbeckett.github.io/_posts/2024-12-10-BuffaloWings.md

 Now I usually cook the wings on the braai, but the oven will do just as well.
 For the braai method, you want to offset your coals and cook the wings indirect with the braai covered, you will need around 230&deg;C for 30mins, to get the wings crispy.
 Shuffle the wings halfway so they dont stick, same method as the oven, to get that all round cook/colour to them.
 You just dont want to keep opening the lid too often or you will lose the heat and miss the crisp.

+The Blue Cheese Dipping Sauce is optional, not everyone enjoys blue cheese, but if you do, this will be great.

 # Ingredients

 ## For Crispy Wings